 “The Menagerie”

-(Jesus Christ) Jeff won high praise for his sincere, luminous portrayal in this big-budget widescreen biblical epic, considered one of the best of its genre.
-Directed by Nicholas Ray and narrated by Orson Welles, the film co-starred Robert Ryan, Rip Torn, Siobhan McKenna, Viveca Lindfors, and Hurd Hatfield.
+(Jesus Christ) Jeff won high praise for his sincere, luminous portrayal in this big-budget widescreen epic.
+Today, “King of Kings” is considered to be one of the best biblical films.
+Nicholas Ray directed and Orson Welles narrated.
+Jeff’s co-stars include Robert Ryan, Rip Torn, Siobhan McKenna, Viveca Lindfors, and Hurd Hatfield.

 “Without sounding smug, I’ve always felt that you have to be well prepared when old man opportunity comes knocking.
 I always wanted to be an actor, and so I did everything possible to prepare myself for my career.” …..
 Jeffrey Hunter